Vizzuality/workshop-ai-llms/README.md

 ## Usage

-After completing the setup, you can start using the Jupyter notebooks provided in this repository.
+After you complete the setup, you can use the Jupyter notebooks provided in this repository.

 ## Contribution